Trusted WordPress tutorials, when you need them most.

 Clearing the Chrome DNS Cache

-From here, you need to click on the ‘Clear host cache’ button, and Chrome will clear up its DNS cache.
+From here, you need to click on the ‘Clear host cache’ button, and Chrome will clear its DNS cache.

 How to Check for DNS Updates